ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-8x-content">Content</h4>

 - Content no longer sets the `--background` custom property when the `.outer-content` class is set on the host.

+<h4 id="version-8x-datetime">Datetime</h4>

+- The CSS shadow part for `month-year-button` has been changed to target a `button` element instead of `ion-item`.
+Developers should verify their UI renders as expected for the month/year toggle button inside of `ion-datetime`.
+   - Developers using the CSS variables available on `ion-item` will need to migrate their CSS to use CSS properties.
+For example:
+      ```diff
+      ion-datetime::part(month-year-button) {
+      -  --background: red;

+      +  background: red;
+      }
+      ```